tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 3.1 Define the Use Case and Fitness-for-Use Requirements (non-normative)

+**Purpose:** Establish the data user's perspective and fitness-for-use requirements

 **The Reasoning:** A test is only as good as the problem it solves.
 We begin by establishing a clear perspective on who the data user is, what use the data are to be put, what makes the data "fit for use" for that use, and what problems in the data would make it unfit for that use.

 Clearly stating the problem that we are trying to solve ensures that the test is grounded in real-world needs and not just theoretical ideals.